Shavvimal/fingerprint-browser/README.md

 # Fingerprint Browser

 This is a 0 dependency package that exports a single, fast and synchronous function which computes a browser fingerprint, without requiring any permission to the user, designed to be used in NextJs.
+See the deployed example [here](https://fingerprint-browser-next-js.vercel.app/).

 > Browser Fingerprinting React package with TypeScript and Rollup.